-The intern is responsible for informing the Director of Training of any absences for whatever reasons.
+The resident is responsible for informing the Director of Training of any absences for whatever reasons.
 We define time away as time needed for vacation or illness since we do not have a plan for sick leave.
-The intern is allotted four weeks of time away over the internship year.
-Time away cannot be taken in the last two weeks of the internship (August), given the potential need for document review, wrap up, and final meetings.
+The resident is allotted four weeks of time away over the residency year.
+Time away cannot be taken in the last two weeks of the residency (August), given the potential need for document review, wrap up, and final meetings.
 Time away scheduling must also take into consideration supervisor availability.
-For this reason, our interns may be required to take one to two weeks of time away during the winter or spring, dependent on supervisor availability.
-The timing of the remaining time away would be negotiated with the site supervisors on duty during the intended time away, and the Director of Training.
+All vacation plans should be negotiated with the site supervisors on duty during the intended time away, and with the Director of Training.
 Time away requests should be discussed as early as possible for planning purposes and to not compromise training.
+Residents are encouraged to use all of their time away over the course of the year in order to promote good work life balance habits!

-Additionally, the intern is entitled to the statutory holidays (10 days) (New Year's, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day).
-Interns may also be entitled to additional statutory holidays such as Remembrance Day if the holiday is being taken by the agency where they are placed at the time of the holiday.
-Of course, the intern is also entitled to any faith-based holidays as obligated with the maximum entitlement to time away during the year equalling thirty days, unless given special permission by the Advisory Committee.

-Time away (as chosen by the intern) cannot compromise the required 1600 hours of internship required for successful completion.
+Additionally, the resident is entitled to the statutory holidays (10 days) (New Year's, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day).
+Residents may also be entitled to additional statutory holidays such as Remembrance Day or PA days if the holiday is being taken by the agency where they are placed at the time of the holiday.
+Of course, the resident is also entitled to any faith-based holidays as obligated with the maximum entitlement to time away during the year equalling 30 days, unless given special permission by the Advisory Committee.
+Time away (as chosen by the resident) cannot compromise the required 1600 hours of residency required for successful completion.